zstein13/enpm702-fall-2025/docs/source/lecture8/design/modeling.rst

 - **Encapsulation of Behavior:**
   The ``Vehicle`` encapsulates engine control internally.
 The ``Driver`` only interacts with the ``Vehicle`` interface, never with the ``Engine`` directly.
-This promotes abstraction and separation of concerns.
+This promotes abstraction and separation of concerns, and enforces the technical constraint that drivers cannot call Engine directly.

 - **Polymorphism:**
   Concrete vehicles override the abstract ``drive()`` method, enabling dynamic behavior depending on the vehicle type at runtime.
+This satisfies the requirement for polymorphic driving behavior across Car, Truck, and Train subtypes.

 - **Optional Relationships:**
   The ``Route`` association is optional; a vehicle can operate without being assigned a route.